The Summer Exhibition has now closed but The Garden Gallery continues to be open by arrangement.

 The exhibition complemented Inspired by the Word, an exhibition held in Winchester Cathedral, Gilbert White's Garden at Selborne, Chawton House Library, Petersfield Physic Garden, Petersfield Museum and the garden at Red House Museum, Christchurch.
 Inspired by the Word brought together a group of contemporary artists, some of them regular exhibitors at The Garden Gallery, to celebrate the literature of Hampshire writers Jane Austen, Edward Thomas and Gilbert White.
 2017 marked the bicentenary of the death of Jane Austen in Winchester, and the centenary of the death of Edward Thomas at Arras.

-The Garden Gallery is exhibiting contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex, until 21 July.
+The Garden Gallery is exhibiting contemporary sculpture for gardens at Architectural Plants, near Pulborough in Sussex.
 A number of the gallery's regular artists are showing sculpture in stone, bronze, steel, glass and ceramic.
 Taking part will be Mark Beattie MRBS, Adam Buick, Nadine Collinson, Sioban Coppinger FRBS, Sally Fawkes MRBS, Lucianne Lassalle, Eric Marland, Charlotte Mayer FRBS, Jason Mulligan MRBS, Rosie Musgrave MRBS, Ben Russell, Tracey Sheppard FGE, Will Spankie, Roger Stephens MRBS, Guy Stevens MRBS, Mark Stonestreet, Sarah Walton and Neil Wilkin.

 The Garden Gallery is delighted to be collaborating with Architectural Plants, which is a highly regarded centre of excellence, supplying superb plants from an impressive site.